fischuu/Pipeline-Holoruminant-Meta/README.md

 https://github.com/3d-omics/mg_assembly/

-and tailored to the needs of the Holoruminant project.
+and tailored and extended to the needs of the Holoruminant project.

 Requirements:
 Snakemake > 8.x